-- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
-The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
-(Core) - I.D.4.a) There must be cases distributed across all anatomic areas that are of sufficient volume for residents to meet requirements for the breadth, depth, acuity, and pathology of patient care experiences and outcomes.
-(Core)

-- I.D.4.a).(1) This must include pediatric cases and oncology cases.
-(Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
-(Core) - I.E.1.
-The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
-(Core)

-Background and Intent: The clinical learning environment has become increasingly complex and often includes care providers, students, and post-graduate residents and fellows from multiple disciplines.
+This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
+The program's educational and clinical resources must be adequate to support the number of residents appointed to the program. ^(Core) I.D.4.a) The program must provide a volume, variety, and complexity in diagnoses and age, of pediatric patients necessary for residents to achieve all of the required educational outcomes.
+(Core) I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education. ^(Core) I.E.1.
+The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC). ^(Core) Background and Intent: The clinical learning environment has become increasingly complex and often includes care providers, students, and post-graduate residents and fellows from multiple disciplines.
 The presence of these practitioners and their learners enriches the learning environment.
 Programs have a responsibility to monitor the learning environment to ensure that residents' education is not compromised by the presence of other providers and learners.
 II.
-Personnel
+Pers onnel II.A.
+Program Director II A 1 There must be one faculty member appointed as program director designated as program director and made responsible for the program.
+This individual will have dedicated time for the leadership of the residency, and it is this individual's responsibility to communicate with the residents, faculty members, DIO, GMEC, and the ACGME.
+The program director's nomination is reviewed and approved by the GMEC.
+Final approval of program directors resides with the Review Committee.

-- II.A.
-Program Director - II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core) - II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director.
-(Core) - II.A.1.b) Final approval of the program director resides with the Review Committee.
-(Core)
+II.A.1. with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director. ^(Core) II.A.1.b) Final approval of the program director resides with the Review Committee. ^(Core)